 Merritt, 66, has two degrees from UVA: a bachelor’s in economics and an MBA from the Darden School of Business.
 Had he had his way, though, he might have left his hometown and attended college elsewhere.

 At Charlottesville’s Lane High School, where he became the first African-American class president, Merritt dazzled in football and track and field and excelled as a student.
-His football skills earned him scholarship offers from such schools as Penn State University, the University of North Carolina, the University of Tennessee, Notre Dame University, Virginia Tech, Clemson University and the University of South Carolina.
+His football skills earned him scholarship offers from such schools as Penn State University, the University of North Carolina, the University of Tennessee, the University of Notre Dame, Virginia Tech, Clemson University and the University of South Carolina.

 Virginia wanted him too, however, and “there was a lot of pressure locally to come here,” Merritt said.